“An absolutely new idea is one of the rarest things known to man.” - Thomas More

 "the reason why truth forced us to admit, not without fear and hesitation, that neither cities nor States nor individuals will ever attain perfection until the small class of philosophers whom we termed useless but not corrupt are providentially compelled, whether they will or not, to take care of the State, and until a like necessity be laid on the State to obey them; or until kings, or if not kings, the sons of kings or princes, are divinely inspired ' d with a true love of true philosophy.
 That either or both of these alternatives are impossible, I see no reason to affirm: if they were so, we might indeed be justly ridiculed as dreamers and visionaries."
 (Republic, Book VI)

 This custodial role has continued everywhere from Warhammer 40k to Wikipedia Administrators.
-These often extra-state actors don't always hold political office or enforcement arms of nation-states, but they often gravitate to these roles in order to fulfill the broader purpose of "[taking] care of the State."
+These often extra-state actors don't always hold political office or enforcement arms of nation-states, but they frequently gravitate to these roles in order to fulfill the broader purpose of "[taking] care of the State."

 Ironically, these would-be protectors often find themselves directly confronting the faces of the aristocracy, those who treat the state as a means and not an end in itself.
 This classical conflict will persist long after we're gone; the aristocracy that exists for itself isn't going anywhere.